‘Dance Moms’ Fans Want Chloe Lukasiak, Maddie Ziegler Rivalry To End In Season 8

 According to International Business Times, Lifetime is not hiding its excitement over the return of Chloe and Christi Lukasiak.
 Taking to the official Dance Moms Facebook page, Lifetime said that they are “jumping for joy” to see the mom and daughter tandem back on Dance Moms.
 The post was accompanied by a throwback photo of Chloe at rehearsal when she was still part of the ALDC.

-The site also reported that last week, Lifetime also posted a “controversial” scene from Dance Moms Season 1.
-Seemingly trying to revive the rivalry between Chloe Lukasiak and Maddie Ziegler, Lifetime shared a video where Chloe beat her teammates for a part in Lux’s music video, “It’s Like Summer.”
+The site also reported that last week Lifetime also posted a “controversial” scene from Dance Moms Season 1.
+Seemingly trying to revive the rivalry between Chloe Lukasiak and Maddie Ziegler, Lifetime shared a video where Chloe beat her teammates for a part in Lux’s music video “It’s Like Summer.”

 “Chloe beats Maddie [Ziegler] for the lead.
 Chloe really shined in this moment, we can’t wait to see her back!”